RadicalLedger/zedeid-ss-bulk-signer/ReadMe.md

 yarn add https://github.com/RadicalLedger/zedeid-ss-bulk-signer
 ```

-Make sure you have a Redis server running, as BullMQ requires Redis for job queueing and processing.
+Make sure you have a Redis server running, as BullJs requires Redis for job queueing and processing.
 You can download and install Redis from <a href="https://redis.io/downloads/" target="_blank">here</a> or use a cloud service like Redis Labs.

 # Usage

-## Create BullMQ Queue
+## Create BullJS Queue

-By creating an instance of the Queue class with the specified queueName and connection options, you are initializing a BullMQ queue that can be used for processing tasks asynchronously.
+By creating an instance of the Queue class with the specified queueName and connection options, you are initializing a BullJs queue that can be used for processing tasks asynchronously.

 ```ts
 import { Queue } from 'zedeid-ss-bulk-signer';